univention/univention-corporate-server/CONTRIBUTING.md

 # Contributing to Univention

-:+1: :tada: Hello, we are happy that you want to contribute to UCS! :tada: :+1:
+:+1: :tada: Hello, we are happy that you want to contribute to Univention Corporate Server (UCS)! :tada: :+1:

-Before you start, please read the following guidelines about contributing to the packages of Univention Corporate Server (UCS).
+Before you start, please read the following guidelines about contributing to the packages of UCS.

 ## Pull Requests